rishabhmohan/Reinforcement_Learning_SARSA_PPO/README.md

 1. SARSA: On-policy algorithm.
 Updates Q-values based on the action actually taken by the current policy.
 2. Q-Learning: Off-policy algorithm.
 Updates Q-values based on the action that maximizes the future reward, regardless of the current policy.

+### Monte-Carlo vs SARSA
+SARSA updates Q-values using the TD (temporal difference) error based on the current state, action, reward, next state, and next action, relying on bootstrapping.
+In contrast, Monte Carlo methods update Q-values based on the average of the returns observed from complete episodes without relying on intermediate estimates.

 ### SARSA with Function_approximation
 To add function approximation, we can use a linear function approximator with a set of features.
 We'll use a simple feature representation for each state-action pair and update the weights of the linear model instead of using a tabular Q-learning approach.